iasthc/NYCU-Software-Testing-2021/Lab-3/README.md

 ## Part B

-- eploy your Part A (PriorityQueueTest.java) on Github with public
+- Deploy your Part A (PriorityQueueTest.java) on Github with public
 - The repository is your student id
 - Connecting Travis CI with your Github
 - Make sure that Travis CI can build and test automatically